-Strawberries are finally in full swing, which means that they smell like strawberries, look like strawberries (red inside and out!) and even taste like strawberries.
-I never really tire of baking with this lovely fruit, but baking with fruit does present its own special challenges: it tends to be wet so it upends the moisture balance in baking.
+When strawberry season is in full swing, they smell like strawberries, look like strawberries (red inside and out!) and even taste like strawberries.
+I never really tire of baking with this lovely fruit, but baking with a berry that has a ton of moisture can be tricky.

 Like this recipe?